Efficient time stepping for numerical integration using reinforcement learning

-Our algorithm addresses two main challenges of numerical integration schemes: \begin{enumerate}[(i)] \item the selection of step sizes in situations of rapidly changing behavior (e.\,g., bursts), \item qualitative changes in behavior, for instance in hybrid or switched systems, or systems which chaotic and regular regions. \end{enumerate} Our approach to the first issue is to train one (or, depending on the system, multiple) \emph{base learners} that are superior to classical adaptive schemes.
+Our algorithm addresses two main challenges of numerical integration schemes: \begin{enumerate}[(i)] \item the selection of step sizes in situations of rapidly changing behavior (e.\,g., bursts), \item qualitative changes in behavior, for instance in hybrid or switched systems, or systems which chaotic and regular regions. \end{enumerate} The approach is to train a model that can recommend optimal step sizes to use during integration and is superior to classical adaptive schemes.
 We define an optimal step size as being as large as possible while a certain desired error tolerance is not exceeded in the integration step.
 This allows us, in particular, to address issues such as the use of too large step sizes (``overshooting'') when the integrand changes rapidly, while being too conservative in other regions.
 The proposed algorithm employs reinforcement learning to adapt to a particular class of problems.
 The learning only has to be conducted once, and the obtained model can then be used to integrate similar functions much more efficiently.
 We describe the training of the efficient time-stepper in Section~\ref{subsec:basisLearner}.

 Moreover, given a specific class of problems, the weights of classical quadrature and integration methods may be suboptimal.
 We show how to calculate weights that are specifically tailored to the problem class in order to obtain an even more efficient scheme in Section~\ref{subsec:optim_weights}.